ApahSaroj/MachineLearning_StudentProjects/README.md

 *You will learn the theory and practice of data analytics and machine learning for subsurface resource modeling.
 We will build from the ground up covering fundamental probability and statistics; data preparation and feature engineering, inference (clustering, multidimensional scaling) and prediction (regression, naïve Bayes, decision trees, random forest, support vector machines and artificial neural nets); model selection, training, testing, tuning and validation.*

-You don't have to take my work for it!
+You don't have to take my word for it!
 All of the lectures are recorded on my YouTube Channel.
 [Subsurface Machine Learning](https://www.youtube.com/playlist?list=PLG19vXLQHvSC2ZKFIkgVpI9fCjkN38kwf).

 #### About the Graduate Projects